YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

    DEFAULT
    ^A Owned by PID= 5052 which is an existing process ^B Owned by PID= 5052 which is an existing process
-   %GTM-I-LOCKSPACEUSE, Estimated free lock space: 99% of 40 pages
+   %YDB-I-LOCKSPACEUSE, Estimated free lock space: 99% of 40 pages

 Example: